Search

 The Midwest Vintage Ride-In Board of Directors

 The Midwest Ride-In is the name of our event.
 The incorporated nonprofit name of the organization is Midwest Vintage Snowmobile Shows (MVSS).
 Distinct from the Committee that coordinates the January show, the MVSS Board of Directors and Elk River Volunteer Committee serves to manage the nonprofit in terms of governance, compliance, finances and all that boring stuff.
-Congratulations to the Board of four officers and seven “at large” members — most pictured at our 2016 Saturday night banquet.
+Congratulations to the Board of four officers and seven “at large” members — most pictured here

 Waconia Volunteer Committee

 Today, it has grown to be the single largest and most comprehensive vintage snowmobile ride, show and swap in the world.
-Our corporate name is MWVSS, but people came to know us as “the Waconia Ride-In” when our show was held annually in Waconia, Minnesota.
-It is now held at the Elk River Motorsports Park in Elk River, Minnesota.
+Our corporate name is MWVSS, but people came to know us as “the Midwest Ride-In” held annually the last full weekend in January.

 We are a non-profit organization with a 30 member organizational committee that works year-round to pull this event off.
 However, for the event weekend itself, we have partnered with many snowmobile clubs to organize and put on this large event.